 Over 14 Exotic Pets Surrendered, To Be Rehomed

-Fourteen animals were turned in at an exotic pet surrender event in Kaukauna, Wisconsin, at the beginning of March. thirty-five people attended and there was a Facebook Reach of 19,000 people.
-Included in the surrenders were clownfish, crescent geekos, ball pythons, a chameleon, and an axolotl!
+Fourteen animals were turned in at an exotic pet surrender event in Kaukauna, Wisconsin, at the beginning of March.
+Thirty-five people attended and the event reached 19,000 people on Facebook.
+Among the surrenders were clownfish, crescent geckos, ball pythons, a chameleon, and an axolotl!

-The Exotic Pet Surrender Event was held March 1st, 2025 between 12 PM and 3 PM at the 1000 Islands Nature Center.
+The Exotic Pet Surrender Event took place on March 1st, 2025 between 12 PM and 3 PM at the 1000 Islands Nature Center.
 J&R Aquatic Animal Rescue was accepting fish, invertebrates, reptiles, pet birds, small mammals, and plants — no questions asked.
-J&R is able to now provide a safe, responsible rehoming option for 14 surrendered animals, including clownfish, lizards, snakes, and an axolotl.
+Thanks to this event, J&R is able to now provide a safe, responsible rehoming option for 14 surrendered animals, including clownfish, lizards, and snakes.

-This event brought together a collection of rehoming partners that provide responsible alternatives to release for exotic pet owners who are no longer able to care for their pets.
-J&R Aquatic Animal Rescue (JRAAR) hosted the event with help from the Fox-Wolf Watershed Alliance.
+This event brought together a network of rehoming partners that offer safe alternatives for exotic pet owners who are no longer able to care for their pets.
+J&R Aquatic Animal Rescue (JRAAR) hosted the event with support from the Fox-Wolf Watershed Alliance.

 Photo Credit: J&R Aquatic Animal Rescue, Chris Acy